What is Obesity in Childhood?

 Understanding the Influence of Media and Marketing

-FactorInfluence on Childhood Obesity
+FactorInfluence on Obesity

 Screen timePositive correlation between increased screen time and higher BMI